Jan Cress Dondi

 In execution, it was near suicidal.

-On August 1, 1943, the U.S. launched Operation Tidal Wave—a daring, zero-altitude bombing raid —167 B-24 bombers flew straight into hell that day—54 aircraft were lost, and 532 airmen never returned.
-Among the missing was John B., a young navigator from Hillsboro, IL.
+On August 1, 1943, the U.S. launched Operation Tidal Wave — a daring, zero-altitude bombing raid — 167 B-24 bombers flew straight into hell that day—54 aircraft went down and 532 airmen were lost.
+Among the missing was Capt.
+John B. White, Jr., a young navigator from Hillsboro, IL.
 But there was hope—a handful of parachutes had been seen from his falling ship.

 But on May 31, 1944, during another bombing run over Ploesti, Bob’s plane was shot down—now, two friends from the same small town were